buerokratt/Ruuter/samples/DECLARATION.md

 ## DSL Service Declaration step

-Service declaration step allows and possibly forces devfefloper to define and thus document the DSL.
+Service declaration step allows and possibly forces deveopers to define and thus document the DSL.

 DSL declaration block should be first in DSL file.
 If found in any